paras941/js-stopwatch/README.md

 🧰 Technologies Used

-HTML5 – Structure of the stopwatch
+HTML5 – Structure of the stopwatch.

-CSS3 – Styling, spacing, and animations
+CSS3 – Styling, spacing, and animations.

 JavaScript (Vanilla JS) – Stopwatch functionality.